PointsBet Sportsbook Ohio – $2,000 Bet Credits

 |PointsBet Ohio Promo Code||BETBONUS|

-PointsBet’s risk-free bet welcome offers are not difficult to understand, which is great, but some online sportsbook bonuses are exactly the opposite.
+PointsBet’s bet credit welcome offers are not difficult to understand, but it is a little different from other sportsbook offers in Ohio.
 Here is everything you need to know.

 How do I get my bonus on PointsBet?

 Enter the PointsBet Ohio promo code of BETBONUS when you sign up for a new account, make a deposit, and choose your first bets.

 You will be refunded if the first fixed odds wager and/or the first PointsBetting wager you make loses.
 Once again, the fixed odds wager is covered for up to $500 and the PointsBetting bet is covered for up to $1,500.

 There are no odds stipulations in place for either bet, but there are a couple things you are prohibited from doing.
 For example, you cannot bet both sides of a bet (so betting on both Team A and Team B) and you cannot use the stop-loss button for PointsBetting bets.

 Bet credits are how PointsBet refunds you if either or both of your initial wagers loses.
 There are a few crucial details you need to understand about how bet credits work at PointsBet.

 Bet credits can be split up to four ways.
 So, if you lose $1,200 on your first PointsBetting bet, you would get a $1,200 bet credit.
 You then could elect to keep the bet credit as is or get two $600 bets, three $400 bets or four $300 bets.